 I am not really going to talk about error handling, but I will point out that ours is designed to restore our backups on the default selection.
 In the downloadable version I will likely switch this to target ALL Fabrication objects because it is the safer move if the routine actually hits the error handler.
 Also note that the error was localized and you should always be localizing your error handlers to protect the default AutoCAD version!

-Making the Backup:
+Making the Backup

 There are plenty of different ways you could go about saving the original Note values.
 This is a Visual Lisp related post and LDATA was a clear path for such a topic, but generally I do find the LDATA method preferable because it is very clean and concise.
-NOTE: There are multiple methods with notably better performance on very large models.

 The most important thing this is doing is making sure the LDATA version of an objects Notes property doesn’t already contain a value.
 This allows us to blindly and frequently send selection sets for backup on more complex routines.
 We don’t even have to track what has or hasn’t been backed up.
 Depending on your workflow this could be a detriment, but I would think you may be doing something wrong if that’s the case.
 If you are in one of those very complex (lots of ssets) routines, then I would encourage you to change the ending call to HOB:RestoreNotesProperty to include ALL CADmep objects and not just the basic selection shown here.
 Like the HOB:BackupNotesProperty, the restore will not restore something unless it has something valid to do work with.